Leadership Development Model

-- Crystallized Cognitive Ability — This is the intellectual ability that is learned or acquired over time.
+- Crystallized Cognitive Ability — This is the intellectual ability that is learned or acquired over time (it is linked to experience, rather than biology).
 In most adults, this cognitive ability continuously grows and does not normally fall unless some sort of mental disease or illness sets in.
 It is composed of the concepts and mental abilities that we learn through experience.

-- Personality — These are any characteristics (traits?) that help the performers to cope with complex organizational situations.
+- Personality — These are any characteristics or traits that help the performers to cope with complex organizational situations.

 Competencies are the heart of the model.
-There are four major categories:
+There are four categories:

 - Problem-Solving Skills — These are the performers' creative abilities to solve unusual and normally ill-defined organizational problems.